-Web surveys seem less intrusive and easily traceable when compared to traditional surveys, but companies can't acquire opinions of people without computers, computer illiterate people or older population not yet touched by computer revolution without the use of classic paper questionnaires and telephone surveys.
-But more and more people have access to the worldwide web.
+Web surveys seem less intrusive and easily traceable when compared to traditional surveys, but companies can't acquire opinions of people without computers, computer illiterate people or older population not yet touched by the computer revolution without the use of classic paper questionnaires and telephone surveys.
+But more and more people have access to the world wide web.

 Web surveys can be carried out in three different ways:

 - There is no list of individuals who were invited to participate in the survey;

 - There is a list of individuals who were invited to participate in the survey;

 - Such surveys can be based on either probability or nonprobability samples.

 - There is no list of individuals that were invited to participate in the survey before it was carried out.
 Instead, such a list is formed while the survey is in progress by using some form of probability sampling;

 - Intercept surveys are a special category of probability web surveys.

 - Respondents can volunteer themselves without any encouragement and any individual urging.
 From the point of sampling we can't talk about probability sampling, where the value of inclusion of each unit from the population is known before and where each unit has a positive value of probability to be included, in this case;